fbpixelPeriod Cramps vs Early Pregnancy Cramps: Key Differences | Thomson Medical

 Mild cramping is often a normal part of both menstruation and early pregnancy, but you should know when it might signal something more serious and when to seek medical help.
 For menstrual cramps, you should see a doctor if the pain is unusually severe or long-lasting, or if it doesn’t improve with over-the-counter pain relief, heat, rest, or lifestyle changes.

-If cramps interfere with your day-to-day activities, they could indicate an underlying condition such as endometriosis or fibroids that need evaluation.
+If cramps interfere with your day-to-day activities, they could indicate an underlying condition such as endometriosis or fibroids that needs evaluation.
 During pregnancy, you should seek urgent medical care if cramps come with heavy bleeding, sharp or one-sided pain, fever, dizziness or fainting, or foul-smelling vaginal discharge.
-These symptoms can point to complications such as miscarriage, ectopic pregnancy, or infection, and getting timely care is essential to protect your health and your baby’s.
+These symptoms can point to complications such as miscarriage, infection, or ectopic pregnancy.

 FAQ